eshanprashar/wang-ml-sample/README.md

 For every task in the assingment, I have mentioned (at least) the following five things:
 1. High-level approach to the problem
-2. Key Tradeoffs & Technical solutions considered in implementation
+2. Technical Decisions & Key Tradeoffs
 3. Sequence of steps to implement solution
 4. Scripts written that can be found in the scripts folder
 5. Data collected that can be found in the data folder